 This route is only one way along Highway 511 which poses a little more of a challenge but the scenery along these winding roads will be so stellar you won’t mind making the trip twice in one day.
 The best part of this trip is it will take you through the communities of Perth, Lanark, and Calabogie, all charming spots to stop and do some shopping or grab a bite to eat.

 Pick up a picnic lunch from Fieldhouse Restaurant in Perth and dine in Stewart Park or take it with you on the road.
 You’ll want to stock up on treats from the Perth Pie Co. for dessert.
-In Calabogie you’ll be ready to stretch your legs with a hike to one of Manitou Trails' lookouts or you can stop for a brew or two at Calabogie Brewing Co.
+In Calabogie you’ll be ready to stretch your legs with a hike to one of the Manitou Mountain Trails' lookouts or you can stop for a brew or two at Calabogie Brewing Co.

 In October you can hitch a ride to the top of the mountain at Calabogie Peaks Resort and drink in the brilliant display all around you.
 Oh, and snap a few pics while you’re there, too.